 Everything is green.
 Even the air looks green.
 It’s fresh and alive and green – a temperate rainforest.
 There are two types of rainforests; tropical rainforests and temperate rainforests.
 The tropical type resides in equatorial regions, whereas the temperate variety is generally found along coasts on just about every continent on earth.

 The nation’s largest forest is the Tongass National Forest with 17 million acres – so designated by Teddy Roosevelt in 1917.
-Nestled inside the Tongass in southeast Alaska is some of the most lush vegetation found anywhere on the planet.
+Nestled inside the Tongass in Southeast Alaska is some of the lushest vegetation found anywhere on the planet.
 It’s part of the largest temperate rainforest region in the world.
 It stretches from central California to southeast Alaska.

 Just be prepared for green.
 Green like you’ve never experienced before.